elm-land/elm-land/projects/cli/README.md

 🌈  Welcome to Elm Land! (v0.20.0)
     ⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺⎺
-    Here are the available commands:
+    Commonly used commands:

+     elm-land init <folder-name> ...... create a new project elm-land server ................ run a local dev server elm-land build .......... build your app for production

+    Other helpful commands:

-    elm-land init <folder-name> ...... create a new project elm-land server ................ run a local dev server elm-land build .......... build your app for production elm-land generate ............. generate Elm Land files elm-land add page <url> ................ add a new page elm-land add layout <name> ........... add a new layout elm-land customize <name> .. customize a default module
+     elm-land generate ............. generate Elm Land files elm-land add page <url> ................ add a new page elm-land add layout <name> ........... add a new layout elm-land customize <name> .. customize a default module elm-land routes ........... list all routes in your app

     Want to learn more?
 Visit https://elm.land/guide